-The PPP needs volunteers!
+The PPP needs research assistants!

-The Primate and Predator Project also hires longer term volunteer research assistants throughout the year to help us with our data collection and conservation work.
+The Primate and Predator Project hires longer term volunteer research assistants throughout the year to help us with our data collection and conservation work.

 We are looking for volunteer research assistants with the following experience: